levicook/arch-valops/docs/QUICK-START.md

 - **Documentation**: Each guide has comprehensive troubleshooting sections
 - **Interactive Help**: Type `show-help` in any dashboard terminal pane

-**Congratulations!** You now have a running Arch Network validator with comprehensive monitoring. 🎉
+**Congratulations!** You now have a running Arch Network validator with secure identity management and comprehensive monitoring. 🎉